The Trojan Men

-The Trojan Men is an a cappella group at the University of Southern California.
+The Trojan Men ("The Men") is an a cappella group at the University of Southern California.
 Founded in 2005, the group has participated in and earned numerous awards from competitions such as the International Championship of Collegiate A Cappella and USC's Absolut A Cappella contest.
 The group currently performs around USC, Los Angeles, and the Long Beach area.

 History

-The Trojan Men was founded in January 2005 by then-freshman Evan Bregman.
+The Trojan Men were founded in January 2005 by then-freshman Evan Bregman.
 Nine people auditioned in the initial stages, and the group had its first performance on March 3, 2005 with five members.
 They sang three songs: "In the Still of the Night", "If I Ever Fall in Love", and Bregman's original arrangement of "California, Here I Come".

 The group has grown steadily in number and popularity.
 In 2006, they competed in the ICCA for the first time, placing third in their quarterfinal behind BYU Noteworthy and that year's eventual International Champions, BYU Vocal Point.
 They were also honored with a Best Soloist award.
 That same year, they competed in USC's annual Absolut A Cappella contest, placing in first above ICCA finalist USC Reverse Osmosis.
 Again, they were honored with a Best Soloist award.

-The group is famous for their tradition of singing Alfred the Aligator before every single rehearsal.
-Joey Blundell knew it really well.
+The group is famous for their tradition of singing "Alfred the Alligator" before every single rehearsal.

 2006–2007

-With momentum building around them on campus, The Trojan Men decided to spend the Fall 2006 semester preparing a specialty repertoire of multi-denominational Holiday music.
+With momentum building around them on campus, The Trojan Men spent the Fall 2006 semester preparing a specialty repertoire of multi-denominational Holiday music.
 This culminated in their first annual Holiday Concert on December 3, 2006.
-Eschewing the established campus format of concerts with multiple groups singing only four or five songs, the concert featured only The Trojan Men, singing a dozen songs.
+Eschewing the established campus format of concerts with multiple groups singing only four or five songs, the concert featured only The Trojan Men singing a dozen songs.
 Many of these songs have since gained popularity through the group's YouTube Channel.

 The following semester, the group competed in the ICCAs again, placing third in their quarterfinal and again winning a Best Soloist award.
 In that year's Absolut A Cappella contest, they placed third as well.